rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

 the fee requirement is unchanged, even if the elimination of dust HTLC outputs has caused a non-zero fee already.

-The fee for a commitment transaction MUST be calculated by the multiplying this bytescount by the fee rate, dividing by 1000 and truncating (rounding down) the result to an even number of satoshis.
+The fee for a transaction MUST be calculated by the multiplying this bytecount by the fee rate, dividing by 1000 and truncating (rounding down) the result to an even number of satoshis.

 eg.  A 402-byte transaction with a `fee_rate` of 1112 has a fee of: